Prepare, Don’t Panic:

 Determine what we want and don’t want from platforms and companies commercializing tools or acting as channels for distribution, including in terms of authentication tools, manipulation detection tools, and content moderation based on what platforms find.

-Prioritize shared detection systems and advocate that investment in detection matches investment in synthetic media creation approaches.
+Prioritize global equity in access to detection systems and advocate that investment in detection matches investment in synthetic media creation approaches.

 Shape debate on infrastructure choices

-and understand the pros and cons of who globally will be included, excluded, censored, silenced, and empowered by the choices we make on authenticity or content moderation.
+and understand the pros and cons of who globally will be included, excluded, censored, silenced, and empowered by the choices we make on authenticity or content moderation, and the infrastructure we build for this.

 Promote ethical standards